-(a) Subject to the provisions of this rule, all civil cases shall be randomly assigned to departments.
+(a) Subject to the provisions of this rule, all civil cases shall be randomly assigned to departments designated by the chief judge to hear civil cases.

-(b) If multiple summary eviction cases involving the same tenant have been filed within a one-year period, the current filing will be tracked to the judicial department that corresponds to the case with the lowest case number.
-If there are no prior summary eviction cases involving the same tenant within the last year, the current case will be randomly assigned.
+(b) If multiple summary eviction cases involving the same tenant have been filed within a 3 month period, the current filing will be tracked to the judicial department that corresponds to the case with the lowest case number.
+If there are no prior summary eviction cases involving the same tenant within the last 3 months, the current case will be randomly assigned.